-- TOEFL exam scores must be submitted if you are an international student.
+- TOEFL or IELTS exam scores must be submitted if you are an international student.

 - Completion of a college-level statistics course.
 If this information is not clearly listed on a college transcript, you will need to provide additional documentation as evidence that you have fulfilled this requirement.